Observed Patterns of Surface Solar Irradiance under Cloudy and Clear-sky Conditions: Methodology and campaigns

 \subsubsection{Factory calibration}

-Sensor to sensor and wavelength band to band variations in factory calibration accuracy are $\pm$ 10\% for most, with some outliers up to $\pm$ 20\%.
-Even though each sensor can be treated separately, it helps to have homogeneous raw output among sensors for a given light signal.
-We homogenise the factory calibration as well as possible, shown in Section \ref{sec:spcalib}.
+Because of limitations of the spectral quality in the sensor version used in this research, it is not easy to derive accurate measurements in W m$^{-2}$ nm$^{-1}$.
+However, ratios between certain bands and changes therein contain valuable information and can be done in native sensor units, i.e., without calibration.
+Sensor to sensor and wavelength band to band variations in factory calibration accuracy is generally $\pm$ 10 \%, with some outliers up to $\pm$ 20 \%, which also affects ratios between bands among sensors (Figure S2a).
+Even though each sensor can be treated separately in some cases, it often helps to have homogeneous raw output among sensors for a given light signal.
+We therefore homogenise the factory calibration as well as possible using a clear-sky periods where all sensors should measure the same, prior to performing any spectral analyses.
+This reduces the spread to within 2 \% (Figure S2b), and produces a dataset labelled as 'precalibration', which is the starting point for spectral analyses presented in this study.